leviport/mega-r3-siggraph-demo/README.md

 - Since ydotool can't handle non en-US keyboard layouts, the system keyboard layout *MUST* be set to en-US.
 - As mentioned above, I have seen "what(): failed to open uinput device" errors appear between some reboots.
 I'm not sure why those permissions weren't preserved, but running `sudo chmod a+rw /dev/uinput` again fixed it and made the demo run normally again.
 - I've seen COSMIC DE get into a strange state after running this for a while, which has broken the demo.
 A reboot was required to fix it, so that may be necessary at the show as well.

+## Credits:
+- Python script that enables GPUs was borrowed from https://blender.stackexchange.com/questions/156503/rendering-on-command-line-with-gpu